Grab your takeout and your treats, it’s Netflix time!

-Easter has come, and you´re probably thinking, ‘How on earth will I entertain the kids, work, get time to myself and handle everything else that needs completing?’
-Well, everyone needs to unwind after a long day, and nothing screams relaxation more than putting on a top-notch flick.
+Can you believe it is almost July?
+And with winter hitting us full force, all we want to do is snuggle up with a blanket and unwind after a long day.
+And hey, nothing screams relaxation more than putting on a top-notch flick.
 Here are 18 of the greatest Netflix movies that you can watch in New Zealand right now.

-This incredible movie should be top of your watch-list.
-Directed by Amy Poehler, it follows Vivian, an awkward and shy 16-year-old, who normally prefers to be off the grid.
+This story follows Vivian, an awkward and shy 16-year-old, who normally prefers to be off the grid.
 However, when a new student arrives at school and becomes the target of offensive behaviour by an egotistical male student, Vivian becomes agitated.
-Taking inspiration from her mother´s past smash-the-patriarchy attitude, Vivian anonymously publishes a magazine called Moxie which exposes bias in her school, particularly the wrongdoings of young men.
+Taking inspiration from her mother’s past smash-the-patriarchy attitude, Vivian anonymously publishes a magazine called Moxie which exposes bias in her school, particularly the wrongdoings of young men.
 Sparking a revolution, she connects divided groups of girls, gains confidence and makes new friends.

 If you love journey-of-self-discovery sort of flicks then this soppy, romantic musical is the one for you.
 It follows a delinquent teenager Will Hawkins (Kevin Quinn) who ends up at a Christian Summer Camp after skipping out on Juvenile Detention.
 Watch as Will learns the healing powers of kindness, forgiveness and faith whilst falling in love with music, new friends and a beautiful girl called Avery (Bailee Madison).